Tudat/tudat/tutorials/applicationWalkthroughs/shapeBasedTrajectory.rst

 Numerically propagate the perturbed problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The same is done using a different, more complete set of perturbing accelerations.
-The only difference is that the set of :literal:`PropagatorSettings` is defined differently, using the more completed of perturbing accelerations that have been defined previously (gravitational attractions from Earth, Mars and Jupiter, and solar radiation pressure).
+The only difference is that the set of :literal:`PropagatorSettings` is defined differently, using the more complete set of perturbing accelerations that have been defined previously (gravitational attractions from Earth, Mars and Jupiter, and solar radiation pressure).
 Otherwise, the code is strickly the same as the one used to propagate the unperturbed problem.

 Results
 ~~~~~~~